California case challenges teacher job protection laws

 The state and teachers union further argued that the laws give school administrators adequate discretion to make employment decisions that as a whole have succeeded in attracting and retaining quality instructors.

-Los Angeles Superior Court Judge Rolf Treu gave the two sides until April 10 to submit final written arguments in the case, and said he would rule within 90 days after that.

-(Additional reporting by Alex Dobuzinskis, Writing by Sharon Bernstein in Sacramento; Editing by Ken Wills and Toni Reinhold)
+(Additional reporting by Alex Dobuzinskis, Writing by Sharon Bernstein in Sacramento; Editing by Ken Wills, Toni Reinhold)